 Set a date to update the snapshot.
 This should happen before the end of Q2 — once Memorial day happens in the US, the cadence of progress begins to move to autopilot.
 You don’t need to rerun the entire review, just the variances and actions.
 If you’re on track great, if not, get it done before the end of May!

 Get out of the way.
-If you run your team this well, they will get the job done, no need to micromanage.
+If you run your team well, they will get the job done, no need to micromanage.
 Go out and help land the next big customer instead.

 So now it’s your turn.